GarenSidonius/ASU-Dissertation-Template/README.md

 For example, to use `latexmk` to process the template file with `xetex` in continuous preview mode, open a terminal and enter the following:

     ./latexmk.sh -pdf -xelatex -pvc dissertation_template_latex.tex

+### Test PDF Formatting

+Run cursory tests for PDF formatting with `check.sh`, for example,

+    ./check.sh dissertation_template_latex_sample.pdf

+Currently these tests are not comprehensive, and do not guarantee passing format review by the Graduate College.
+They just check some aspects of the title page, margins, and fonts.
+To send a signal to me that it is worth spending time expanding this part of the project, please open issues for more comprehensive testing.

 ## Editing the template